 Welcome to Year 3

-Your teacher is Mrs Bell and Mrs Williams is the teaching assistant.
+Your teacher is Mrs Bell and Mrs Williams is our teaching assistant.

 Homework, usually English, Maths and any spellings/multiplication tables will be given out on a Friday to be handed in by the following Wednesday.
 Please read with your child regularly and record this in their reading record, it is part of their weekly homework.
 (Times tables/spelling test every Friday).

-PE sessions will be on Wednesday afternoons and swimming will be on Thursday afternoons; a suitable kit is needed for these lessons.
+PE sessions will be Athletics outdoors on Tuesday afternoons and handball indoors on Wednesday afternoons; a suitable kit is needed for these lessons.
 If children have their ears pierced, it would be preferable if they could leave their earrings at home on P.E. days.
 If not, they must be able to remove their earrings themselves and are responsible for putting them somewhere safe.

-Please can you also ensure your child has the correct equipment required for school: a pencil, ruler, rubber and a blue fibre-tipped pen (when they have received their pen license).
+Please can you also ensure your child has the correct equipment required for school: a pencil, ruler, rubber and a blue fibre-tipped pen.
 It is also useful to have some pencil crayons and a glue stick.
 They also require a named water bottle.